nik-murthy/quality-code/README.md

 You are now aware of coding standards, their importance, and an easy way to enforce them in your projects.
 You might require futher tinkering of the `checkstyle.xml` file to fine tune the rules to your team's requirements.

-Thank you for spending some of your precious time here!
+Thank you for reading this!